Cloud Services Platform Terms and Conditions (BloxOneTM)

 17. Force Majeure.
 Neither party shall have any liability for any breach of this Agreement or Service failures, including without limitation breach of any service levels associated with a Service, that is due in whole or in part to (i) an event of Force Majeure; (ii) acts or omissions by the other party or its staff, officers, agents, or contractors that are in contravention of this Agreement (e.g. deliberate self-infliction, including deliberate downloading of viruses); or (iii) acts or omissions of any third parties not under a party’s control.
 “Force Majeure” means any interruption, inability to access, delay or other failure, or for any resulting loss or damage, due to causes outside of the party’s reasonable control, including fire, explosion, power blackout, earthquake, flood, severe storms, strike, embargo, labor disputes, acts of civil or military authority, war, terrorism, acts of God, acts or omissions of third party hosting services and internet carriers (or other problems inherent in the use of the internet or electronic communications), acts or omissions of regulatory or governmental agencies, or other such causes beyond either party’s reasonable control.

 18. Miscellaneous.
 The disclaimers, exclusions and limitations of liability set forth in this Agreement form an essential basis of the bargain between Infoblox and Customer, and, absent any of such disclaimers, exclusions or limitations of liability, the provisions of this Agreement, including, without limitation, fees, would be substantially different.
 All notices under this Agreement shall be in writing, and may be delivered to Customer by email to the address(es) associated with Customer’s account, or to either party by recognized international courier service with confirmation of delivery to Infoblox at the address below or to Customer at the address included in Customer’s account information.
 Neither party may assign any obligation or benefit under this Agreement without the written consent of the other party and any attempt to do so shall be void; provided, however, that either party may assign this Agreement without consent to a corporate affiliate (controlling, controlled by or under common control with the party) or to an acquirer of all or substantially all of the party’s equity, assets or business.
 The failure of either party to enforce its rights under this Agreement at any time for any period shall not be construed as a waiver of such rights.
 These terms, any Additional Terms and other policies and terms posted by Infoblox in connection with CSP and the applicable Service constitute the entire agreement between Infoblox and Customer with respect to use of CSP, Software, Services and Licensed Data.
 The formation, construction and interpretation of this Agreement will be controlled by the laws of the State of California as if made between California residents entered into and to be performed within California, and giving no effect to its choice of law provisions.
 The U.N.
 Convention of Contracts for the International Sale of Goods is expressly excluded from any interpretation of this Agreement.
 Any dispute relating to this Agreement will be subject to the exclusive jurisdiction of the state and federal courts in Santa Clara County, California, U.S.A., and the parties agree to submit to the personal and exclusive jurisdiction and venue of these courts.
 If any provision of this license is held to be unlawful, void or for any reason unenforceable, that provision will be deemed severable from this Agreement and may be stricken or amended to most nearly achieve the party’s original intent without affecting the validity and enforceability of the remaining provisions.
+To the extent that Infoblox processes Personal Data on behalf of Customer for provision of the Services, the Data Processing Addendum shall apply.

 19. Contact.
 For any questions, Infoblox may be contacted at (408) 986-4000, fax (408) 986-4001, or by writing: Infoblox Inc., 3111 Coronado Drive, Santa Clara, CA 95054 USA. https://www.infoblox.com..